 To combat unintended eligibility loss, MCOs should evaluate operational processes to identify opportunities to:

 Maintaining accurate classifications of aid can also have a material impact on MCO revenue.
 States perform initial category of aid determinations, but MCOs are responsible for reassessing members annually, creating greater focus on maintaining accurate classifications of aid.
 All MCOs would benefit from taking a critical look at operational processes in place to maintain accuracy of the category of aid throughout the year.
-Misclassification can cost the MCO thousands of dollars per member month, as illustrated in the Virginia example.
+Misclassification can cost the MCO thousands of dollars per member per month (PMPM), as illustrated in the Virginia example.

 As a result, MCOs should review their operational processes to identify how they integrate encounter data with health screening assessments.
 Those MCOs in states using functional health status data to determine capitation rates (as with the MLTSS populations) will need to place even greater financial weight on accurately reporting encounter data.
 To ensure accuracy, MCOs should take advantage of all opportunities to verify members’ attributed aid categories throughout the year and properly reclassify and document changes in the appropriate category of aid.

 Do you need to evaluate your data integrity and how you are leveraging your operational model to help maintain the highest level of data accuracy?
-HealthScape and the Pareto analytics platform are the resources you need.
-Contact Michelle Werr at (630) 546-5044 or email@example.com for more information.
+HealthScape and the Pareto Intelligence analytics platform are the resources you need.
+Contact Michelle Werr at (630) 546-5044 or firstname.lastname@example.org for more information.